versatus/lasr-chess/README.md

 ```
 This next command will deploy the main chess program.

-_NOTE: You should change the initialized and total
+_NOTE: You can change the initialized and total
-supply to however many available seats you want to have._
+supply flags to however many available seats you want to have._
 ```bash
 npx lasrctl deploy -b lasr-chess -s CHESS -p "LASRChess" --initializedSupply 10 --totalSupply 10
 ```